heathzhang35/CCDLUtil/ReadMe.md

 figure it out)

 ## Dependencies
-This module is built to work with Python 2.7 (We are working hard to adapt the whole module to be working with Python 3 without using `__future__`, for the latest update please check out the `python3_updates` branch!).
-Some modules many not require all dependencies.
+This module is built to work with python3.
+Listed below are the dependencies of `CCDLUtil`.

 * numpy	1.8
 * scipy	1.0.0